adriandrr/ERMA/README.md

 card:
   download-path: "https://card.mcmaster.ca/download/0/broadstreet-v3.3.0.tar.bz2"

+chunksize: 500000 # number of lines per chunk the large tables are split
+num_parts: 10 # number of chunks the fastqs are split into
+max_threads: 32
 ```
 Replace /path/to/your/project with the actual path to your local pipeline directory.
 Run the Pipeline: To start the pipeline, run the following command from the base directory: